stefangweichinger/ansible-rclone/README.md

 1. Clone this repo into your local roles-directory or install via `ansible-galaxy install stefangweichinger.ansible_rclone`
 2. Add role to the hosts you want rclone installed to.
+4. Run `ansible` ...

+And feel free to rate the role on [Ansible Galaxy](https://galaxy.ansible.com/stefangweichinger/ansible_rclone) to improve its "Community Score
+".
+You're welcome!

 ## Supported Platforms